Health & Nutrition

 |Table 3 Complete protein to calories ratios|

 Sunflower beats everything else on Vitamin E and is generally superior on the B vitamins too, but hemp has the second-best Vitamin B levels on the chart.
 Then finally there's the fatty acid content.
 Hemp has over 10,000 mg of Omega 3 fats versus 74 mg in sunflower.
 Hemp has the highest Omega 3 level on the chart, and the only other listing that even comes close is walnuts, which have an unusually low completeness score compared to the neighboring columns (26 for walnuts versus 36 for hazelnuts and 32 for brazil nuts).
 The apparent reason for this difference is that walnuts have about 5 grams more fat than hazelnuts, and the brazil nuts (which have almost exactly the same number of calories as walnuts) have significantly better protein quality.
 Even corn, which is often disparaged as a low-quality filler by walnut fans, has a significantly higher completeness score of 34.

 Sunflower seeds are clearly superior to everything on the chart that is higher in fat and calories than they are.
 But how do they compare to the nuts that have fewer calories (cashews, pistachios, and almonds)?

 NutritionData and I agree that sunflower is better than almonds.
 Their macronutrient levels (fat, carbohydrates, protein) are surprisingly similar and there's very little difference in their calorie count.
 But sunflower's protein quality and complete-protein to calories ratio is much higher, and that's the main deciding factor for me.
-Almonds have the highest calcium level on the chart by a wide margin, but there's no need to rely on a high-fat nut as a calcium source when mineral blocks, cuttlebone, and calcium grit are cheap, easy to find, and calorie-free.
+Almonds have the highest calcium level on the chart by a wide margin, but be aware that most of the calcium in almonds is not actually bioavailable.
+Almonds are high in both oxalate and phytic acid, which inhibit calcium absorption, and it's estimated that the body can use only 16-21% of almond calcium (Scientific Curiosity, Health Kismet).
+See the Antinutrients article for more information on oxalate and phytic acid.
+In any case, there's no need to rely on a high-fat nut as a calcium source when mineral blocks, cuttlebone, and calcium grit are cheap, easy to find, very bioavailable, and calorie-free.